sib-swiss/immunology-in-bioinformatics-training/docs/precourse.md

+With this course you will be introduced in generating a course website by using `mkdocs` and github pages.
+To get you started you are asked to bring some **course material of your own** that you can use to start generating your own course website.
+This course material can be:

+- Exercises (in pdf, commented code or markdown)
+- Presentations (pdf or powerpoint)
+- Other text and images

 You will be working on your own computer during the course.
 Make sure you have an account on [github](https://github.com/).
 Before the start of the course please install:

 - [`git`](https://git-scm.com/downloads)